Good Shit

 Results

 Winning first place was such an amazing feeling we felt as a team.
 We were very proud of each other and how Team Black Cats managed to remain positive and trust the process.
-When I initially found out about this event, I was skeptical about it because I didn't know what to expect as a UX Designer.
-I wasn't sure if it was the right event for individuals in my field, but I still signed up to show up, establish connections, and simply have fun.
-I didn’t care about the prize, I simply wanted to gain an unforgettable experience and I’m glad I did.
 Because of our hard work and dedication, Black Cats was awarded first place and received the $5k prize.
-We were ecstatic with the outcome and we celebrated our success by having dinner together to celebrate, reflect on our work, and express our gratitude towards each other.
+We were ecstatic with the outcome, and we celebrated our success by having dinner together to celebrate, reflect on our work, and express our gratitude towards each other.

 Learnings